-Why you Should or Should Not be a Cosigner
+Why You Should or Should Not be a Cosigner

 It’s that time of year when college kids are heading back to school.
 Many of them are moving into a new apartment.
 Obtaining a lease for an apartment or a car, or purchasing a vehicle entails a significant financial commitment.
 Many times the borrower or potential tenant has little or no credit history.
 In these cases, the lender or landlord will often require a parent or other person to cosign the note or lease as a condition of acceptance.